clvalada/Portfolio/README.md

 Next, I started at the top and worked down the page completing the Header, Nav, Hero Image, "About Me" and "Contact Me."
 I knew the section with links to sample work would be the hardest, so I saved it for last.

+Finally, I used flex containers and flex grids to align the sample works.

 ## Collaborators
 None